fmaxsavio/Experiments-of-Renewable-Energy-Systems/experiments/03 Simulation modelling of closed loop SPV with boost converter/Instructions.md

 **Aim:**

-To simulate solar powered DC/DC boost converter using MATLAB Simulation for the output voltage control using P-I Controller
+To simulate solar powered DC/DC boost converter using MATLAB Simulation for the output voltage control using P-I Controller.

 **Software Tool used:**